joshpierro/self-driving-car/p3/writeup_report.md

 ####3.
 Hyperparameters/Tuning

 As a result of lack of data, bad data and poor model architecture, I spent quite a bit of time fine tuning my model's hyper parameters.
+The following paramters allowed me to get the car around the track:

-My model used the adam optimizer,with a learning rate of .0001.
+* Adam optimizer,with a learning rate of .0001.
+* Mean Squared error loss
+* a batch size of 100
+* 7 Epochs

+This is not a parameter, but worth mentioning.
+When creating and tuning my network architecture, I reduced my image sizes by 4x.
+This helped me iterate faster and give me a general idea how the model would do when larger images were used.
+I was able to get the car around the track with 1/2 sized images.

 ####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Training Data

+Getting the right data for this project proved to be one of the biggest challenges.
+I tried to collect my own data, use the Udacity data set with augmented data, as well as a hybrid of Udacity and collected data.
+I didn't have a joystick and I was never able to collect enough quality data on my own to get anything that performed satisfactory.
+So, I ended up using augmented Udacity data.

+More detail about the specific augmentations can be found below.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to ...